FIND OUT MORE BELOW

 For SRA purposes, confirmation/sign-off on Qualifying Work Experience is dependent on you doing the work that is assigned to you.
 Failure to do work within set timeframes may extend the QWE period.

-Yes, we receive many applications from people all over the world who wish to qualify as a solicitor in England and Wales.
-As mentioned above, matters are dealt with online/via email and this mode of delivery and contact provides flexibility and convenience for aspiring solicitors.
+Yes, we receive many applications from individuals all over the world who wish to qualify as a solicitor in England and Wales.
+As mentioned above, all matters, including communication and tasks, are handled online and via email, offering flexibility and convenience for aspiring solicitors, regardless of location.

 Send your email to contact@buckinghambarkley.com